pubnub/kafka-bridge/kafka/readme.md

 Easy drop-in operations.
 Dashboard management page included.

-## Docker Compose - Up and running in 60 seconds ( includes Kafka and Zookeeper )
+## Part 1: Up and running in 60 seconds - Kafka, Zookeeper and Sample Feed

-Want to try EMP with Kafka as a demo?
-Demo is available as a runtime with Docker Compose.
-Easily try using `docker-compose`.
+Start the docker compose file in a terminal window.
+This will launch Kafka, Zookeeper and a sample feed generator on the `topic` topic.

 ```shell
 git clone git@github.com:stephenlb/edge-messaging-platform.git